aslom/serverless-nyc-bai-case-study/README.md

 <a href="https://www.serverlessnyc.com/ibm">IBM tutorial</a> in
 <a href="https://www.serverlessnyc.com/">Serverless NYC, A serverless reality check - October 30 2018, New York</a>

-For introduction see <a href="https://github.com/beemarie/serverless-nyc-lab">instructions for the IBM Cloud Functions & Apache OpenWhisk lab at Serverless Days NYC 2018</a>

 What is BAI?

 IBM® Business Automation Insights (BAI) is a platform-level component that provides visualization insights to business owners and that feeds a data lake to infuse artificial intelligence into IBM Digital Business Automation.